-Paul Berns has served as our Executive Chairman since July 2023, and from November 2019 to July 2023 served as our Chief Executive Officer.
+Paul L. Berns is one of our co-founders and has served as our Executive Chairman since July 2023 and has served on our board of directors since January 2020.
+From November 2019 to July 2023, Mr. Berns served as our Chief Executive Officer and President and from January 2020 to July 2023, he served as the Chairman of our board of directors.
 Mr. Berns has been a member of ARCH Venture Partners, a venture capital firm focused on early-stage technology companies, since August 2018 and became a Managing Director in 2021.
 Mr. Berns was a consultant to the biopharmaceutical industry from July 2016 to August 2018, as well as from 2012 to 2014 and from 2005 to 2006.
 From 2014 to 2016, Mr. Berns served as President, Chief Executive Officer and Chairman of the board of directors at Anacor Pharmaceuticals, a public biopharmaceutical company, which was acquired by Pfizer in 2016.
 Previously, Mr. Berns served as President and Chief Executive Officer of Allos Therapeutics, a public biopharmaceutical company, from 2006 to 2012, when it was acquired by Spectrum Pharmaceuticals.
 Mr. Berns was President and Chief Executive Officer of Bone Care International, a private specialty pharmaceutical company, from 2002 to 2005, when it was acquired by Genzyme Corporation.
 Prior to that, Mr. Berns was Vice President and General Manager of the Immunology, Oncology and Pain Therapeutics business unit of Abbott Laboratories, a public medical devices and health care company, from 2001 to 2002, and from 2000 to 2001, he served as Vice President, Marketing of BASF Pharmaceuticals/Knoll, a public pharmaceutical company, when it was acquired by Abbott Laboratories in 2001.
 Earlier in his career, Mr. Berns held various positions, including senior management roles, at Bristol Myers Squibb (BMS), a public biopharmaceutical company, from 1990 to 2000.
 Mr. Berns has served as a board member of two public biotechnology companies, UNITY Biotechnology since March 2018 and EQRx since January 2020, respectively.
 Mr. Berns has also served as a board member of two private biotechnology companies, Epirium Bio and HI-Bio since July 2019 and August 2021, respectively.
 Mr. Berns has served as the chairman of the board of directors of the private technology company Happy AI since July 2019.
 Mr. Berns previously served on the boards of various public biopharmaceutical companies including Jazz Pharmaceuticals (from 2010 to July 2021), VYNE Therapeutics (f/k/a Menlo Therapeutics) (from November 2017 to March 2020), Anacor Pharmaceuticals (from 2012 to 2016) and various private pharmaceutical companies including MC2 Therapeutics (from May 2017 to January 2020), XenoPort (from 2005 to 2016) and Bone Care International (from 2002 to 2005).
 Mr. Berns holds a B.S. in Economics from the University of Wisconsin.
-We believe Mr. Berns is qualified to serve on our board of directors because of his extensive management and leadership experience with biopharmaceutical and life sciences companies.
+We believe Mr. Berns is gualified to serve on our board of directors because of his extensive management and leadership experience with biopharmaceutical and life sciences companies.